truemrwalker/wblwrld3/app/data/WebbleDevPack/README.md

 * **Parameters:**
     * whatWebbleDisplayName (String) the display name used to search for active Webbles
 * **Returns:**
-    * (Array) a list of all Webbles that have the spcified display name
+    * (Array) a list of all Webbles that have the specified display name

 ```JavaScript
 // Get all Webbles that has the display name "Fundamental Webble" and write their instance id to the console